tonton-golio/computational_physics/assets/applied_statistics/text/week1.md

 # description
-(Introduction, General Concepts, ChiSquare Method):
+##### Introduction, General Concepts, ChiSquare Method

-Nov 21: 8:15-10:00: Introduction to course and overview of curriculum.
+* Nov 21: Introduction to course and overview of curriculum.
 Mean and Standard Deviation.
 Correlations.
 Significant digits.
 Central limit theorem.
-(12-13 Measuring in Aud.
-A!)
-Nov 22: Error propagation (which is a science!).
+* Nov 22: Error propagation (which is a science!).
 Estimate g measurement uncertainties.
-Nov 25: ChiSquare method, evaluation, and test.
+* Nov 25: ChiSquare method, evaluation, and test.
 Formation of Project groups.

 # Header 1
 *Don't worry too much about the theory, this is an **applied** course*.
 *We'll try to build a generally applicable `code repo`*.

 # Mean
 Mean is a metric telling us about bulk magnitude-tendency of data.